 It included material on the interior of the houses, utensils, cupboards, pottery and a host of other aspects of household life, beginning and ending with an urgent plea for the establishment of a South African folk museum on the Scandinavian pattern, where surviving early house types are re-erected and conserved, since they are fast disappearing.

 When Walton was elected a Fellow of the Antiquaries in 1953, his blue paper was headed by Sir Cyril Fox and signed by Iorwerth Peate, founder of the Welsh Folk Museum at St Fagan’s.

 In 1951 Walton was awarded a two-year Leverhulme Research Fellowship to study prehistoric tribal habitations and settlements in South Africa, a subject which had already occupied him for several years.
-The result was African Village, covering South Africa, Basutoland, the Rhodesias (now Zimbabwe) and Nyasaland.
+The result was African Village, covering South Africa, Basutoland, the Rhodesias, and Nyasaland.

-To this end, he was instrumental in founding the Vernacular Architectural Society of South Africa and was its honorary president until his death.
+To this end, he was instrumental in founding the Vernacular Architectural Society of South Africa in 1964 and was its honorary president until his death in 1999.